Quantum Entanglement Index in String Theory: Introduction

 All formulae above then generalize easily by replacing $\hat Z$ by $\hat Z_{\mathrm{ind}}$.
 In particular, the `indexed' von Neumann entropy\footnote{With a suitable choice of $\ket{\phi}$ this may be related to the `pseudo entropy' defined in \cite{Nakata:2020luh}.} is then given by

 Note that the indexed entropy need not be positive and may even have an imaginary part.
 This simply reflects the fact that $d_{\mathrm{ind}}$ may be zero or negative.

-We will be considering string theory in the background of a large Euclidean BTZ black hole which breaks supersymmetry because of the boundary conditions around the periodic Euclidean time direction.
+We will be considering string theory in the background of a large Euclidean BTZ black hole at non-zero temperature which breaks supersymmetry because of the boundary conditions around the periodic Euclidean time direction.
 To correspond to this situation in the quantum field theory setting, it is useful to consider a slight variant by imposing a Scherk-Schwarz boundary condition \cite{Scherk:1978ta}, so that the fermionic fields are antiperiodic and the bosonic fields are periodic around the $y^1$ circle.
 The energies of the bosonic and fermionic states are then not exactly matched and do not exactly cancel in pairs in the trace.
+Hence, these boundary conditions slightly break supersymmetry, but in such a way that full supersymmetry is restored in the limit where the $y^1$ circle becomes large.
 The indexed partition function in this case is expected to have a nontrivial dependence on both $\beta$ and $L_i$.

 The UV divergence arises from the strong quantum correlations between the infinite number of high-energy modes on the left and the right of the wall, close to $x=0$.
 One may treat the field theory as a quantum system with a finite number of degrees of freedom on a finite lattice.
 In this case, the lattice spacing $\varepsilon$ provides a suitable ultraviolet cutoff.
 Equivalently, the divergence can be viewed as that of the thermal entropy of the Rindler heat bath.
 Each bosonic mode with momentum $k$ and mass $m$ in the thermal bath contributes $-\log ( 1- e^{-\omega_k/T(x)} )$ at one-loop order to $\log (\hat Z )$ with $\omega^2 = k^2 + m^2$ and where $T(x) = 1/2\pi x$ is the local proper temperature seen by the Rindler observer.
 Each fermionic mode with momentum $k$, on the other hand, contributes $+\log ( 1+ e^{-\omega_k/T(x)} )$ and hence there is no Bose-Fermi cancellation, even with a supersymmetric spectrum.
 The local entropy density for a massless field is proportional to $T^d(x)$, and the total entropy is obtained by the integral $A_H \int_\varepsilon^\infty T^{d} (x) dx$, which diverges as $A_H/\varepsilon^{d-1}$ where $A_H = \prod_{i=1}^{d-1} L_i$ is the area of the Rindler horizon.
 For a massive field, one expects sub-leading corrections of the form $A_H/\varepsilon^{d-1}(m^2 \varepsilon^2 + m^4 \varepsilon^4 + \ldots)$ since the mass can be regarded as small compared to the local temperature to extract the divergence.